pupil-labs/pupil-docs/alpha-lab/gaze-on-face/index.md

 After running the code, new files will be generated and automatically saved within the folder that contains the Face Mapper enrichment data.
 Specifically, you will get:

-1. The scene video of your recording rendered to show a bounding box of the detected face, a blue shaded circle over the eyes and nose and a blue shaded ellipse over the mouth, as well as the typical red circle for the gaze position.
+1. The scene video of your recording rendered to show a bounding box of the detected face, a shaded circle over the eyes and nose and a shaded ellipse over the mouth, as well as the typical red circle for the gaze position.
 Facial landmarks that are gazed at are highlighted with a green mask.
 2. A newly generated file named `merged_data.csv`, containing all the relevant information you need, including the gaze data point information (gaze x and y coordinates), the coordinates of all facial landmarks, along with their associated timestamps, as well as the outcome of the mapping (field: `landmark`).
 3. A newly generated file named `percentages.csv`, along with a barplot showing the percentage of gaze data mapped on each facial landmark.